Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: Persuasion is governed by six universal principles: Reciprocity, Commitment/Consistency, Social Proof, Authority, Liking, and Scarcity.

 Why It's Not Rubbish: Cialdini's book is a foundational text on human behaviour.
 It's not a book of tricks; it’s a scientific look at the psychological shortcuts people use to make decisions.
-Understanding these principles will help you structure your proposals, website, and sales conversations ethically and effectively.
+Understanding these principles will help you structure your proposals, website, and sales conversations in an ethical and effective manner.

 13. Getting to Yes by Roger Fisher & William Ury